OCamlverse/ocamlverse.github.io/content/learning.md

 * [Purely Functional Data Structures](http://www.amazon.co.uk/Purely-Functional-Structures-Chris-Okasaki/dp/0521631246/ref=sr_1_1?ie=UTF8&qid=1406279836&sr=8-1&keywords=functional+data+structures) : A classic book focusing on various data structures in the functional programming world.
 Can be very useful for understanding functional data structures, though OCaml obviously supports imperative data structures as well.
 * [OCaml for Scientists](http://www.ffconsultancy.com/products/ocaml_for_scientists/)  - by Jon Harrop.
 * [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl) by Benjamin C. Pierce - A friendly but serious book on types, type checking, etc.  Much of what's covered is relevant to OCaml.
-Several chapters focus on OCaml implementations of the concepts covered in preceding chapters, and the examples in the book have been typechecked using OCaml programs that are available at the author's site.
+Several chapters present OCaml implementations of the concepts covered in preceding chapters, and the examples in the book have been typechecked using OCaml programs that are available at the author's site.
 (As of mid-2018, the Kindle version can be difficult to read on small devices because the pages are images of the hardcover's pages.
 The iBook version is a standard e-book with resizable fonts, though.)
+* [Advanced Topics in Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/attapl/index.html) is an anthology edited by Benjamine C. Pierce.
+It includes some articles that are relevant to OCaml.

 ## Online Courses